remap/ndn-pi/README.md

 1. Ensure that the Raspberry Pi is connected to the network (wired or wireless) that will host your IoT network.

-2. Restart the NDN forwarder and router by running
+2. Start the NDN forwarder and router by running

-        nfd-stop
         nfd-start

 3. Tell the forwarder to route network traffic to the multicast face.